 Once the class exists, it needs to be able to use REST for communication.
 Backward compatibility isn’t important here, because we’ll just keep the xmlrpc handler around.
 I think the only code that uses this class is the ‘ralsh’ executable.

-#2 Updated by Sonny Cook about 4 years ago
+#2 Updated by Sonny Cook over 6 years ago

 It seems that the term ‘resource’ is used to refer to different things at the same time here.
 That coupled with my newness will likely lead me to be frequently confused.
 If I understand correctly, following are the potential uses we might encounter in this discussion.